Europol’s Accountability: Tension Between Secrecy and Supervision

 The Role of Frontex…

 Frontex, created in 2004, is one of the most critical European agencies.
 Its relevance has grown over the years and, with a budget of over 845 million euros in 2023, plays a crucial role in enforcing EU borders policy.
-This European agency is responsible for managing the external borders of the Schengen area and providing support to member states in their efforts to control and secure these borders.
+This European agency provides support to Member States in their efforts to control and secure the external borders of the Schengen.
 Therefore, it is logical that Frontex plays a pivotal role in enforcing ETIAS.

 …in enforcing ETIAS